Hour of Codeteaching hour of code

 The idea behind doing an Hour of Code is not to turn students into expert coders.
 It’s to demystify computer science and take it from something they only see portrayed as difficult or mathy or nerdy, and into something that they understand, that they can do something with.
 With that in mind, I’d suggest the following general tips:

 Start out by showing examples of stuff that can be made with code.
-There are obvious examples like making apps and websites like Facebook and Snapchat (I hear that’s what the kids are using these days) and games like Angry Birds and Minecraft.
+There are obvious examples like making apps, websites, and games.
 But consider focusing on non-obvious stuff like:

 - Digital art.
-I really like Aaron Koblin, and a lot of his stuff is done in Processing!
+I really like Aaron Koblin, Dave Whyte, and Saskia Freeke, and a lot of their stuff is done in Processing!

 - Science.
 From systems designed to diagnose illness to models that help us understand evolution.
 Fun fact: Processing was created by an artist and a scientist working on the Human Genome Project!